MicrosoftDocs/power-pages-docs/power-pages-docs/admin/control-site-creation.md

 Set-TenantSettings -RequestBody @{ "disablePortalsCreationByNonAdminUsers" = $false }
 ```

-For more details about the required roles, and permissions to create a portal, go to [Required roles and permissions](admin/portal-admin-roles.md#required-roles-and-permissions).
+For more details about the required roles, and permissions to create a site, go to [Required roles and permissions](admin/portal-admin-roles.md#required-roles-and-permissions).

 ## Next steps